 Who Should Attend

 This course is particularly well suited to professionals working in international development, community organizing, or diplomacy, poverty- and hunger-related issues, corporate social responsibility, grantmaking and philanthropy, global health, government service, social entrepreneurship, technology development, STEM education, and higher education.

 - Directors and Managers of Partnerships, Strategy, Programs, New Business Development, Training, Research, Outreach and Communications, Monitoring and Evaluation, Product Development, Finance and Operations

-MIT D-Lab faculty, instructors, and program staff bring global perspectives and hands-on experience to this new course, which draws on real-life case studies derived from Participatory Design initiatives around the world.
-In addition to case studies, sessions will have a mix of research, dynamic scenarios and exercises, field trips, group discussions, co-creative sessions, themed games, and networking opportunities.
-Because of the emphasis on experiential learning, all sessions have roughly a 1:2 ratio of lectures to hands-on activities.
+MIT D-Lab faculty, instructors, and program staff bring global perspectives and experience to this course, which draws on real-life case studies derived from Participatory Design initiatives around the world.
+In addition to case studies, sessions will have a mix of research, dynamic scenarios and exercises, group discussions, and networking opportunities.
+Because of the emphasis on experiential learning, all sessions have roughly a 1:2 ratio of lectures to virtual group-based activities.

 - Amanda Epting, MIT D-Lab Practical Impact Alliance Manager